 Brief Editorial: Sure, stock options can seem intimidating and complicated if you're brand new to them, but honestly, we're not talking about higher mathematics here.
 You're not trying to land a rover on Mars or anything.

-And yes, option trading can get a little complicated from time to time, but don't fall for that old trap of "I need to pay someone hundreds or thousands of dollars teaching me this dark, secret art."
-Seriously, if you can prepare and file your own taxes (and I said "prepare" not "enjoy"), you can learn calendar spread trading.
+And yes, option trading can get a little confusing from time to time, but please - whether you ever use this service or any other - please, please, please, don't ever fall for that old trap of "I need to pay someone thousands of dollars teaching me this dark, secret art."

 In the last couple of years, Terry Allen has added an intriguing new strategy to his aresenal which he calls, The Mighty Mesa (it's what the monthly profit profile looks like when graphed).